How Prague’s Avast went from Soviet-era security project to $4.5 billion IPO

 “It’s a step in the company’s evolution,” he said.
 “This has been a labor of love for our founders for a long time.
 But [we have been] interested in being independent.
 And being listed on an exchange helps engineer trust.”

 However, after all the excitement, the start was not auspicious.
-The stock closed down the first day and continued to tumble for several weeks, from a first-day price of £246.00 per share dropping to £208.20 in late June.
+The stock closed down the first day and continued to tumble for several weeks, from a first-day price of £246.00 per share to £208.20 in late June.

 The company’s first earnings report helped turn things around.
 For the first six months of 2018, revenue jumped to an adjusted $394.3 million from $359.2 million for the same period one year ago.
 The stock closed Thursday at £293.65.

-As the company continues to ride this growth, it’s also continuing to look to the future.
-The company is developing a product called Avast Smart Home Security — a platform for protecting IoT devices — for launch in the coming months.
+As the company continues to ride this growth, it’s also looking to the future.
+It is developing a product called Avast Smart Home Security — a platform for protecting IoT devices — for launch in the coming months.
 Steckler said this is part of a long-term vision pushed by the blurring lines between different platforms, such as desktop, mobile gadgets, and connected objects.

 “What people are going to care about is protecting their online life,” he said.
 “Right now, people think of protection for a single device.
 Those distinctions disappear when you move to a smartphone.
 But you can’t run endpoint protection on something like a security camera in your home.
 So you have to be protected at the network level.”

-Meanwhile, Steckler also believes Avast’s location remains one of its strongest selling points, along with being positioned in a fast-growing, technically challenging market like endpoint security.
+Meanwhile, Steckler believes Avast’s location remains one of its strongest selling points, along with being positioned in a fast-growing, technically challenging market like endpoint security.
 The company now has a total of 1,700 employees, including 750 in Prague and 350 in Brno, where AVG was based.

 “Czechs are very well-educated and very well-respected in technical fields,” he said.
 “We don’t need to have people calling on retailers since we can distribute to them over the internet.
 There’s no go-to-market issue.
 This is just a fascinating location to be operating from.
 I think it’s a far better place to operate from than Silicon Valley or London.”